cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

 This assignment was one of the easiest yet.
-There was no challenge with the wiring and the code was just an easy copy and paste from an online tutorial linked in the assignment.
+There was no challenge with the wiring and the code was primarily just an easy copy and paste from an online tutorial linked in the assignment.